 It is interesting to reflect on Jesus' use of traditions from Daniel, Zechariah and Isaiah.
 All three of these books play a major role in Jesus' theology; and all three reflect periods of exile in the life and history of Israel.
-Daniel reflected an exilic perspective, ostensibly the Babylonian exile but in reality the Seleucid period of oppression and terror.
-Zechariah stems from the exilic period and entertains hopes that Israel's kingdom will be restored under the leadership of the "two sons of oil" (Zech 4:14)-Zeubbabel of Davidic descent and Joshua the High Priest.
+Daniel reflected an exilic perspective, ostensibly the Babylonian exile but in reality the Scleucid period of oppression and terror.
+Zechariah stems from the exilic period and entertains hopes that Israel's kingdom will be restored under the leadership of the "two sons of oil" (Zech 4:14)-Zenibbabel of Davidic descent and Joshua the High Priest.
 Second Isaiah calls for a new exodus and a new Israel, which he dubs the "servant" of the Lord.
 Jesus' use of these books, indeed his being informed and shaped by them, is very revealing.
-It strongly suggests that Jesus identified himself and his mission with an oppressed Israel in need of redemption and that he himself was the agent of redemption.
-He was the Danielic "Son of Man" to whom kingdom and authority were entrusted.
-He was the humble Davidic king of Zechariah's vision who entered the temple precincts and offered himself to the High Priest and took umbrage at temple polity.
+It strongly suggests that Jesus identified himself and his mission with an oppressed Israel in need ot redemption and that he himself and his mission with an oppressed Israel in need of redemption and kingdom and authority were entrusted.
+He was the banielic "Son of Man to whom kingdom and authority were entrusted.
+He was the humble Davidic king of Zechariah s vision who entered the temple precincts and offered himself to the High Priest and took umbrage at temple polity.
 And, of course, he was the eschatological herald of Second Isaiah who proclaimed the "gospel" of God's reign and the new exodus.
 (99-100)

-100. This is the point that Dale C. Allison Jr. presses in his response to Wright's Jesus and the Victory of God: Allison, "Jesus and the Victory of the Apocalyptic," in Newman, Jesus and the Restoration of Jirael, 126-41.
+100. This is the point that Dale C. Allison Jr. presses in his response to Wright s Jesus and the Victory of God: Allison, "Jesus and the Victory of the Apocalyptic," in Newman, Jesus and the Restoration of Israel, 126-41.
 Allison sees no reason to assume that the eschatological descriptions of cosmic change employed by Jesus and his followers were intended metaphorically.
-For Allison, Jewish apocalyptic prophecies (including those of Jesus) emain radically unfulfilled by Jesus: "The last have not become first, nor have the meek inherited the earth.
+For Allison, Jewish apocalyptic prophecies (including those of Jesus) remain radically unfulfilled by Jesus: "The last have not become first, nor have the meek inherited the earth.